IndrekV/easy-smooth-scroll-links/readme.txt

 == Screenshots ==

+1. You can set scroll speed and offset value
-1. Page Anchor Shortcode
+2. Page Anchor Button in WordPress Visual Editor
-2. Set up an anchor
-3. Link to an anchor

 == Changelog ==